How SNOW (Snowflake) Makes Money in 2025: A Deep-Dive With Income Statement

 Key Takeaways

-- SNOW's money comes overwhelmingly from product revenue (cloud platform usage)
+- SNOW's money comes overwhelmingly from cloud platform usage fees

-- High gross margins illustrate the power of SNOW's scalable cloud business model
+- High gross and net margins illustrate the power of SNOW's scalable SaaS business model

 - Heavy investment in R&D, balanced by efficiency in operating costs

-- Ongoing growth is driven by enterprise adoption, data volume expansion, and platform innovation
+- Ongoing growth is driven by enterprise adoption, usage expansion, and international markets

 Explore More Investment Opportunities